 That was because he was Stephen Decatur of the United States Navy.
 His service to his country was already legendary.
-And just weeks before this developing incident on the Mediterranean he had accomplished what the rest of the world had long thought impossible.
+And just weeks before this developing incident on the Mediterranean, he had accomplished what the rest of the world had long thought impossible.
 Stephen Decatur had managed to pacify the Mediterranean Sea.
-It had happened 200 hundred years ago this week, beginning on June 30.

 Decatur came from seafaring people who were commanding ships from French quarterdecks a century before the Decatur clan migrated to the New World.
 By the time of the American Revolution, the Decaturs were settled in Philadelphia with the patriarch an experienced merchant captain who was soon tapped to command United States fighting ships.
-While his father was fighting the British, Stephen was born in 1779 on the Eastern Shore of Maryland, but only because the British occupation of Philadelphia had run his mother out of their home.
+While his father was fighting the British, Stephen was born on January 5, 1779, on the Eastern Shore of Maryland because the British occupation of Philadelphia had run his mother out of their home.
 He was only a few months old before the family returned to Philadelphia.
 Tradition has it that Stephen at 7 years of age came down with whooping cough, and his father successfully cured it by taking him along on a merchant voyage.
 More than a cure, the trip sealed the boy’s fascination with the sea.
 His mother wanted Stephen to become a clergyman, but he would eventually have his way and join the navy.
 With only the slightest help from his father’s connections, Stephen Decatur became a midshipman aboard the USS United States in 1798.
-At 19, he was a very old midshipman among a cadre whose members could be as young as 12.
+At 19, he was an old midshipman among a cadre whose members could be as young as 12.

 Armed with that sort of talent and charisma, Decatur was promoted to lieutenant in only a year and began collecting adventures worthy of Horatio Hornblower and Jack Aubrey combined, with a dash of James Bond thrown in for variety.
 When he dueled a swaggering chief mate of a merchant ship, dead-eye Decatur aimed only to wound his less skilled opponent.
 When a boy-midshipman went overboard in a rough sea and others were struggling to lower a rescue boat, Decatur vaulted gracefully over the hammock rail and pulled the choking boy up to cradle him until the boat arrived.
 When the USS Philadelphia was captured by Barbary Pirates in 1803 and in their hands was an embarrassing symbol of an American mistake as well as serious threat to the United States Navy, Decatur disguised a smaller vessel as a merchant ship and took a tiny but willing crew into heavily defended Tripoli harbor to destroy the Philadelphia at anchor.
 British admiral Horatio Nelson, the greatest sailor of his time, described the feat as “the most bold and daring act of the Age.”
 Not bad for a lad of 24.